baltzell/ccdbrcdb-java/README.md

 * Issues / Questions
   * Package names
-    * The org.jlab.ccdb versus org.rcdb package names, in the kotlin source code
+    * The `org.jlab.ccdb` versus `org.rcdb` package names, in the kotlin source code
-    * The fake CcdbPackage name in our previous custom maven repository, instead of CCDB/RCDB
+    * The fake `CcdbPackage` name in our previous custom maven repository, instead of kotlin's `CCDB` and `RCDB`
-  * CCDB/RCDB git submodules use different subdirectory structures for the kotlin source, currently just handled in the pom.xml
+  * The CCDB/RCDB git repositories use different subdirectory structures for the kotlin source, currently just handled in the pom.xml
   * Previously when I built a CCDB jar in IntelliJ, I had to put the kotlin runtime jar in the classpath for groovy